 Why it matters

-• Clemson University terminated an employee over inappropriate social media posts related to Charlie Kirk's assassination, responding to public outcry and potential funding cuts.
+• Clemson University terminated an employee over inappropriate social media posts related to Charlie Kirk's assassination, highlighting tensions over political expression.

 What’s next

-• Clemson University will continue to investigate the situation and address concerns regarding faculty conduct and student safety.
+• Clemson University will continue to investigate the situation and address concerns raised by students and alumni.